THERE WERE PLENTY OF REASONS WHY BOB GAILLARD DIDN’T WANT TO TALK

 Maybe that’s another reason Gaillard didn’t want to talk.

-Tark’s Runnin’ Rebels ran the Dons out of the area that night, 121-95.
+Tark’s Runnin’ Rebels ran the Dons out that night, 121-95.
 In fact, USF had been 29-0 heading into their final regular season game against Notre Dame.
 The Fighting Irish lost to the Dons by 11 in that year’s opening round.

-He was out of coaching for 11 seasons, even working an advertising gig for the San Francisco Giants for a time; taking over the Pioneers in 1989.
+He was out of coaching for 11 seasons, he told me, working an advertising gig for baseball’s San Francisco Giants.
+By 1989, he took over the Pioneers.

 As for Lewis & Clark at the 1992 Fulmer Tournament?
 The Pioneers not only won it, but they came back the following season and repeated as champions.